-As discussed above in Response III. a), emissions generated during project construction and operations would not exceed the ICAPCD's thresholds of significance.
-Therefore, project construction and operations would not result in a cumulatively considerable net increase in emissions of ozone, PM{10} , or $PM{2.5}$, and impacts would be considered less than significant.
+As discussed above in Response III. a) emissions generated during project construction and operations would not exceed the ICAPCD's thresholds of significance.
+Therefore, project construction and operations would not result in a cumulatively considerable net increase in emissions of ozone, PM10, or PM{2.5}, and impacts would be considered less than significant.

 c) Less than Significant Impact.
 Sensitive receptor locations typically include residential areas, hospitals, elder-care facilities, rehabilitation centers, daycare centers, and parks.
 The project site is in a rural area surrounded by a few private residencies scattered west and southwest of the project site.
-The nearest residence is approximately 500 feet west of the project site, with the next closest residence approximately 1,500 feet from the project site.
+The nearest residence is approximately 500 west of the project site.